JustinCally/VicmapR/README.md

 ### Using other WFS urls

-Using `options(vicmap.base_url)` VicmapR can query data from other WFS services; while this remains somewhat untested it is relatively easy to point VicmapR to another WFS url.
-This option would need to be set every session to override the base VicmapR url.
+Using `options(vicmap.base_url)` vicspatial can query data from other WFS services; while this remains somewhat untested it is relatively easy to point vicspatial to another WFS url.
+This option would need to be set every session to override the base vicspatial url.
 For instance, the BOM WFS can be used as follows:

 ``` r